Khaythefirst/solana-shadowlens-rust/README.md

 ---

-## 🧑‍💻 Contributing
+## Contributing

-We welcome contributions to extend the capabilities of this tool.
+I gladly welcome contributions to extend the capabilities of this tool.
 Please submit pull requests or open issues on GitHub.

 ---

-## 📜 License
+## License

 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.

 ---

-## 🌐 References
+## References

 - [Solana Docs](https://docs.solana.com/)
 - [Rocket Framework](https://rocket.rs/)